-- The extent to which the applicant proposes clear, specific, and actionable strategies and activities that directly address the program goal, as stated below: - Enhance behavioral healthcare delivery within eligible rural NBRC counties and census tracts (see Appendix A) by developing and implementing training and mentorship programs focused on building the skills and capacity of rural health care providers, paraprofessionals, non-clinical staff, and community members to care for individuals with behavioral health care needs. - The extent to which the applicant's response thoroughly and completely addresses each of the five objectives outlined in the Notice of Funding Opportunity. - The extent to which the applicant clearly demonstrates a focus on SUD throughout the project, within the broader context of behavioral health. - The extent to which the applicant demonstrates a clear commitment and plan to work collaboratively with HRSA, the NBRC, and the Northern Border Region RBHWCs to achieve program goals and objectives throughout the project period.
+- The extent to which the applicant proposes clear, specific, and actionable strategies and activities that directly address the program goal, as stated below: - Enhance behavioral healthcare delivery within eligible rural NBRC counties and census tracts in the state of New York (see Appendix A) by developing and implementing training and mentorship programs focused on building the skills and capacity of rural health care providers, health support workers, non-clinical staff, and community members to care for individuals with behavioral health care needs. - The extent to which the applicant's response thoroughly and completely addresses each of the five objectives outlined in the Notice of Funding Opportunity.

+- The extent to which the applicant clearly demonstrates a focus on SUD throughout the project, within the broader context of behavioral health. - The extent to which the applicant demonstrates a clear commitment and plan to work collaboratively with HRSA, the NBRC, and the Northern Border Region RBHWCs to achieve program goals and objectives throughout the project period.